donejs/donejs/docs/features.md

 Get more done faster by bringing other people's code into your client side project with StealJS's NPM Packages.

 DoneJS applications can use packages published to NPM without configuration.
-Automatically load dependencies installed with npm and import pacakges written in ES6 module syntax, AMD, or CommonJS.
+Automatically load dependencies installed with npm and import packages written in ES6 module syntax, AMD, or CommonJS.

 It's fast and easy to do:
 ```